chaendizzle/Compendium/source/tasks/subsystems/examples/gearmanip.rst

 Gear manipulator subsystem
 ==========================

-In this example, we will create a very basic subsystem that only consists of one speed controller that turns a motor.
+In this example, we create a subsystem designed to control the Gear Manipulator subsystem from 2017.

-The only component will be that VictorSP called CLIMBER_MOTOR, and the only public method will be setClimberMotor, which is obviously used to set the power of CLIMBER_MOTOR.
+In this subsystem, a belt motor moves a carriage between two endpoints, the front and the back of the robot.
+At each end, there is a reed switch that tells when the carriage has reached that end.
+There is also an encoder that tracks the position of the belt.

+Attached to the carriage, there is also a claw that is made up of two grabbers that open and close, controlled by double solenoids.
+One grabber is in the front, and one grabber is in the back.
+They open and close to allow gears in.

 Start out by `creating the subsystem file <./../subsystems.html#create-the-subsystem-s-file>`_.
 You'll start out with this code: